What is a VPN on Android? A beginner’s guide to mobile security

 5.1.
 Enhanced security on public Wi-Fi networks

-We all love free public Wi-Fi, right?
-But you know, I once saw a demonstration where someone, with basic tools, could see unencrypted data from phones connected to a café's Wi-Fi!
+We all love free free Wi-Fi, right?
+But you know, I once saw a demonstration where someone, with basic tools, could see unencrypted data from phones connected to a café’s Wi-Fi!
 It’s said that connecting your Android at cafes, airports, or hotels can be risky.
-These networks are often unsecured, making it easier for hackers to snoop on your activity.
+These networks are often unsecured, making it easier for cybercriminals to snoop on your activity and steal sensitive information, potentially leading to identity theft.

-A VPN encrypts all the data leaving your Android device, effectively scrambling it.
+A VPN uses powerful encryption to scramble all the data leaving your Android device.
 This means even if a cybercriminal is lurking, your passwords, messages, and browsing history remain unreadable and secure.

 5.2.
 Improved online privacy and anonymity